Advising and Review of Student Performance

 Requirements for the M.S.E.
 Degree with Essay

-The degree of Master of Science in Engineering (M.S.E.) with Essay is awarded subject to the recommendation of the student’s advisor and departmental approval, based on satisfactory completion of the following requirements:
+The degree of Master of Science in Engineering (M.S.E) with Essay is awarded subject to the recommendation of the student’s advisor along with departmental approval based on satisfactory completion of core courses, elective courses, research courses, and the essay.
+Two options are available for the core courses: a two-course series or a three-course series as shown below:

 Code | Title | Credits |